gvwilson/teachtogether.tech/_chapters_en/motivation.md

 The Ada Initiative has created some [guidelines][ada-guidelines] for fighting your own impostor syndrome, which include:

-- **Talk about the issue with people you trust.**
+Talk about the issue with people you trust.
-  When you hear from others that impostor syndrome is a common problem, it becomes harder to believe your feelings of being a fraud are real.
+: When you hear from others that impostor syndrome is a common problem, it becomes harder to believe your feelings of being a fraud are real.

-- **Go to an in-person impostor syndrome session.**
+Go to an in-person impostor syndrome session.
-  There's nothing like being in a room full of people you respect and discovering that 90% of them have impostor syndrome.
+: There's nothing like being in a room full of people you respect and discovering that 90% of them have impostor syndrome.

-- **Watch your words, because they influence how you think.**
+Watch your words, because they influence how you think.
-  Saying things like, "I'm not an expert in this, but..." takes away from the knowledge you actually possess.
+: Saying things like, "I'm not an expert in this, but..." takes away from the knowledge you actually possess.

-- **Teach others about your field.**
+Teach others about your field.
-  You will gain confidence in your own knowledge and skill, and you will help others avoid some impostor syndrome shoals.
+: You will gain confidence in your own knowledge and skill, and you will help others avoid some impostor syndrome shoals.

-- **Ask questions.**
+Ask questions.
-  Asking questions can be intimidating if you think you should know the answer, but getting answers eliminates the extended agony of uncertainty and fear of failure.
+: Asking questions can be intimidating if you think you should know the answer, but getting answers eliminates the extended agony of uncertainty and fear of failure.

-- **Build alliances.**
+Build alliances.
-  Reassure and build up your friends, who will reassure and build you up in return.
+: Reassure and build up your friends, who will reassure and build you up in return.
 (And if they don't, find new friends.)

-- **Own your accomplishments.**
+Own your accomplishments.
-  Keep actively recording and reviewing what you have done, what you have built, and what successes you've had.
+: Keep actively recording and reviewing what you have done, what you have built, and what successes you've had.

 As a teacher, you can help people with their impostor syndrome by